“You are not Alone”

 Eran Sudds is a photographer, mama, and postpartum depression survivor.
 She is the founder of the Good Mother Project, and is passionate about making sure other mothers and mothers-to-be know how amazing they are, as both moms and women.
 She resides in Tsawwassen, BC where she runs a family photography business, and has a spunky, loveable 4-year old son, and a very patient & supportive husband.

-Where is the Saturday, June 17th event taking place?
+When and where is the next event taking place?

-I really want to participate in this photo series but I can’t make the June 17th event!
+I really want to participate in this photo series but I’m not sure I can make it to an event!
 What can I do?

 We hope to plan future “We’re In This Together” events throughout 2017 and possibly into 2018, but we don’t have dates yet.
 You can also email one of our photographers, Eran Sudds, at email@example.com to set up a private session at her home studio in Tsawwassen.